antonwierenga/sql-template-cli/README.md

 database.db4.username=sa
 database.db4.password=
 ```
+You can specify your own database aliases ('db1' .. 'db4' in above sample configuration).

 Put the JDBC (version 4.0 or higher) drivers of the databases you want to connect to in the sql-template-cli-x.x.x/lib directory.